 “We should have hired you two years ago”

-Each school and each situation is somewhat unique, but from what I’ve seen, schools generally look to a school marketing consultant in one of these situations:
+Each school and each situation is somewhat unique, but from what I’ve seen, schools generally look to a school enrollment consultant in one of these situations:

 1. They don’t know what they don’t know

 This category of schools has recognized that they don’t know how or have the time to do a marketing analysis or how to create a plan and that paying for professional advice to develop a plan is a prudent investment.
 They will learn over time how to make their marketing system work for them, but they need someone to point them in the right direction.
 For these customers, the full market plan development is a good option for them because it gives them a step by step plan, based in actual data that they can execute.

 2. They are trending down and don’t know what the problem is